-Kumquats, they’re like mini oranges with an interesting name.
-There are 3 varieties of the fruit, in this recipe I’m using the oval.
+Kumquats look like mini oranges with an interesting name that is Chinese for small citrus orange.
+Native to South Asia and the Asia-Pacific, there are 3 varieties of the fruit, in this recipe I’m using the oval.
 They also come in round and the Jiangsu variety which can be round or bell shaped.

 In the process of making this marmalade, I couldn’t help think about spreading it on a lovely warm scone with clotted cream, think I might have to make some.

-If you’re like me and you prefer marmalade that is not too chunky, you will need to chop the Kumquats very small.
-They also have seeds and removing them is quite a tedious task, so I found that if you cut them lengthwise you can see the seeds and remove them easier.
+When it comes to chopping the kumquats, I found that if you cut them lengthwise you can see the seeds and remove them easier.
 If you find when you cut them, that the white pith inside looks really dry, remove it.